About Pokémon Database

 We welcome all comments, but due to the number of emails we get we cannot reply to all messages personally, sorry.

-For site suggestions, we prefer you use Meta-PokéBase, our Q&A forum.
+For site suggestions, you can also use Meta-PokéBase, our Q&A forum.
 Here you are more likely to hear back from me or our other members on whether your idea is good.

 No personal information is required to access this website or view any regular pages.